Andrea Álvarez (footballer)

-Andrea Abigail Álvarez Donis (born 13 January 2003) is a Guatemalan footballer who plays as a forward for Spanish Primera Federación club SD Eibar and the Guatemala women's national team.
+Andrea Abigail Álvarez Donis (born 13 January 2003) is a Guatemalan professional footballer who plays as a forward for Spanish Liga F club Sevilla and the Guatemala women's national team.

 Club career

 Álvarez has played for Comunicaciones FC in Guatemala, where she scored more than 200 league goals.
 On 26 July 2021, she was signed by Zaragoza CFF in Spain.

 International career

 Álvarez made her senior debut for Guatemala on 16 February 2021 in a 3–1 friendly home win over Panama.